-It begins with the brief review of expected utility and risk aversion, and covers static portfolio choice problems and the basics of asset pricing theory (SDF, Euler equation, complete/incomplete market, etc.).
-The course then turns to the capital asset pricing model (CAPM), consumption-based asset pricing model and factor pricing models, and discusses associated anomalies.
-The course also develops dynamic portfolio choice problems and equilibrium asset pricing theories, and discusses famous puzzles in finance and their solutions.
+It begins with the brief review of expected utility and risk aversion, and covers static portfolio choice problems and the basics of asset pricing theory (SDF, Euler equation, complete/incomplete market, volatility bound, etc.).
+The course then turns to the capital asset pricing model (CAPM), discusses its anomalies and limitations, and presents its extensions such as inter-temporal CAPM, conditional CAPM, consumption-based model, and multi-factor models.
+The course also develops dynamic portfolio choice problems and equilibrium asset pricing theories, and discusses famous puzzles in finance (equity premium puzzle, risk-free rate puzzle, volatility puzzle, etc.) and their solutions.
 Finally, the course covers the basics of market microstructure and behavioral asset pricing.
 The emphasis of the course is theoretical, but empirical applications (using US and Chinese data) are also covered.